ployniti/data-science-salaries/README.md

 # data-science-salaries

+This group project focused on building a relational database and querying the data within it using PostgreSQL.

 - Authors: (Bryant Moji, Ploy Nitipiyaroj, Todd Hickam)

 As part of the 'PSU CS486/586 Intro to Database Systems' the following information relates the normalization of the 'data-science-salaries-2023' data set, links to the creation of those normalized relational tables, and the queries.